gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## How to call commands when starting Gridcoin Wallet on Windows?

-Create shortcut that links to the actual GRC program in Program Files directory and add the function at the end of the target, then properly name them for the function to execute:
+Create a shortcut that links to the actual GRC program in Program Files directory and add the function at the end of the target, then properly name them for the function to execute: